 A new study has found that many atrial fibrillation patients are not receiving potentially life-saving blood thinners.
 The study found that about half of patients hospitalized for the heart condition do not receive blood thinners as a treatment.
 Atrial fibrillation… Read More

 This weekly health news roundup presents latest news pieces on coronary heart disease, heart failure, dementia, high blood pressure, and atrial fibrillation.
 This week we discussed reduction of the risk of coronary heart disease and stroke with regular breakfast, a… Read More

 A small device synced to a smartphone may help identify irregular heartbeats, which can be potentially fatal.
 Irregular heartbeat, or atrial fibrillation, is a known risk factor for stroke, but often goes undiagnosed.
-Hopefully, this new device can be used widely… Read More
+Hopefully, this new device can be… Read More

 Atrial fibrillation risk and heart chamber damage are linked to moderate alcohol consumption, according to research findings.
 Senior author of the study Gregory Marcus explained, “There’s growing evidence that moderate alcohol intake may be a risk factor for atrial… Read More

 This weekly health news roundup present the latest news and findings on atrial fibrillation, tinnitus, conjunctivitis, urinary tract infections, and cataracts.
 This week, we discussed the negative effects of atrial fibrillation on strength and balance, causes and symptoms of tinnitus,… Read More

 Atrial fibrillation in elderly is linked to tricuspid regurgitation disorder after mitral valve repair.
 Tricuspid regurgitation (TR) occurs when the tricuspid valve leaks, which allows blood to flow back from the right ventricle to the right atrium.
 TR is often… Read More